tjwkura5/microblog_EC2_deployment/stuff.md

     ```
     sudo systemctl start nginx
     ```
-5. Enable Nginx to Start at Boot: To ensure Nginx starts automatically when the server is rebooted, enable the service:
+5. To ensure Nginx starts automatically when the server is rebooted, enable the service:

     ```
     sudo systemctl enable nginx
     ```
-6. Check Nginx Status: You can check if Nginx is running with:
+6. You can check if Nginx is running with:

     ```
     sudo systemctl status nginx